alocken/Project-1---SQL/starting_with_data.md

 ORDER BY totalvisits DESC;
 ```

-Answer: The United States held the highes total visits with 292 on 2017-07-14.
+Answer: The United States held the highest total visits with 292 on 2017-07-14.
 Also, the United States was often the highest total visits for many of the dates observed.

 ![
 ](<Start Data - Q2.png>)